alexfernandez/alexfernandez.github.io/2023/climate-change-roofs.md

 This doesn't seem enough.
 We have to turn to other sources: perhaps consider all human-made structures.
-Add roads and other pavimented surfaces and we can perhaps push it a bit further;
+Adding roads and other pavimented surfaces we can perhaps push it a bit further;
 let us estimate twice as much.

     p(mirror) ≈ 0.2%.